Farringdon, London

-Farringdon is an area in the London Borough of Islington, situated immediately north of its border with the City of London.
+Farringdon (/ˈfærɪŋdən/) is an area in the London Borough of Islington, situated immediately north of its border with the City of London.
 The term is used to describe the area around Farringdon station.

 Historically the district corresponded to southern Clerkenwell and the small parish of St Sepulchre Middlesex.
 The area's name is a back-formation: It takes its name from the station, which was in turn named after Farringdon Street.

 To the south lie the City of London wards of Farringdon Within and Farringdon Without.
 The City Wards, which were once a single unit, are unconnected to the distinct area of Farringdon to their north, though there is an etymological connection.